felixopk/Task-App/README.md

 ## 🎯 Future Improvements
 - Add unit and integration tests.
-- Enable autoscaling for the EC2 instance using AWS ECS or Kubernetes
+- Enable autoscaling for the EC2 instance using AWS ECS or Kubernetes.